chatpire/chatgpt-web-share/README.md

 A web application that allows multiple users to share a ChatGPT account at the same time, developed using FastAPI and Vue3.
 It can be used for sharing or renting a ChatGPT account among friends.
 It supports ChatGPT Plus, setting conversation models, and user request limits.

+**3.15 Update: Version 0.2.0 supports GPT-4!** Now you can share a ChatGPT Plus account with your friends and use GPT-4 together.

 ![screenshot](screenshot.en.jpeg)

 This readme was translated by ChatGPT.

 ## Features

+- Uses the unofficial ChatGPT API, supports ChatGPT Plus accounts
+- **Supports GPT-4** 🥳
+- Supports selecting which ChatGPT model to use (sha or paid or gpt-4, if is plus account)
 - A beautiful and concise web interface using [naive-ui](https://www.naiveui.com/)
   - multiple languages
   - dark mode
   - copying reply content as Markdown format with one click
   - showing images/tables/formulas/syntax highlighting in replies
-- Uses the unofficial ChatGPT API, supports ChatGPT Plus accounts
-- **Supports GPT-4** 🥳
-- Supports selecting which ChatGPT model to use (sha or turbo, if is plus account)
 - Creates multiple users to share a ChatGPT account
 - Different users' ChatGPT conversations are separated and do not affect each other
 - When multiple users request at the same time, they will be queued for processing